Why is it hard to meditate? Even when we know the benefits? By Rachel Long

 To develop a regular meditation practice at home guidance and support are needed.
 There are plenty of meditation apps out there, but between you, me and the gate post, I don’t know anyone who has developed a solid, long term meditation practice learning from an app.
 Apps are super handy once you’ve developed the meditation habit and know how to navigate the obstacles of meditation.
 However apps don’t offer personalised feedback and support when you encounter obstacles within the practice.

-The MBSR course keeps you accountable to daily practice for 8 weeks.
+The Mindfulness course keeps you accountable to daily practice for 8 weeks.
 This gives you the essential space and time needed to create the new brain pathways that will enable you to shift gears from “doing” mode to “being” mode more easily.

-If you’re keen to develop your own personal meditation practice think about doing MBSR.
+If you’re keen to develop your own personal meditation practice think about doing Mindfulness.
 If that’s not available in your area, seek out a meditation teacher who runs face-to-face courses or classes where you can get personalised support and guidance.

 Originally published on www.mindfulnesswithrachel.com.au